Liquitex is probably the art brand name that we hear from every corner. Is it just a hype?

 Just a quick note to address the “difference” in color.

-Even though the package looks different, the brand and my test confirmed that the Regular and Basics Liquitex are absolutely same paints with the same colors:
+Even though the package looks different, the brand and my test confirmed that the Regular and Basics Liquitex are absolutely the same paints with the same colors:

 There are 2 different types of tubes for Liquitex Basics acrylics.